visit/galaxy-docs/_includes/availability-activity.md

 }
 ```

 This is a **POST** request that requires a filter with a valid (non-expired) SearchId.
 The filter otherwise has the same constraints as in the original <a href="https://visit.github.io/galaxy-docs/#activity">Activity availability</a> search.
 You can see a bare minimum version of this search in the examples.
+IMPORTANT: Paging is 0-indexed.

 ### HTTP Request